I love olive oil, and it is hard for me to narrow the five best olive oil brands.

 Ancient tribes from what is modern day Syria and Lebanon first introduced olives to Spain.

-Possessing a dark green color, with herby, and grassy aromas, characterizes the olive oils made from Italian olives.
+A dark green color, with herby, and grassy aromas, characterizes the olive oils made from Italian olives.

 Olives came to the United States in the 18th century with Spanish missionaries.